wllmcdl/python-scripts/README.md

 # python_course
-This repository is for python exercises and notes
+This repository is for python exercises and notes.